Holding the Police and Crime Commissioner (PCC) to account

 Holding the police to account

-The PCC holds the Chief Constable to account for the policing service delivered in Norfolk via bi-monthly public meetings.
-These meetings are known as the Police Accountability Forum (PAF).
-Members of the public are welcome to attend these meetings, which are held at Norfolk Police HQ in Wymondham, as observers.
-Items on the agenda include how the constabulary is performing against policing priorities set by the PCC in his/her police and crime plan, how the police budget is being spent and financial planning for the future, and updates on major police investigations and initiatives.
+The PCC holds the Chief Constable to account for the policing service delivered in Norfolk via public meetings, known since May 2021 as PCC Accountability Meetings.
+Members of the public are invited to submit their policing and crime questions to be put to the Chief Constable and other senior officers at these meetings.
+Items on the agenda include how the constabulary is performing against policing priorities set by the PCC in their Police and Crime Plan, how the police budget is being spent and financial planning for the future, and updates on major police investigations and initiatives.